How do guide our children in overcoming learned helplessness? How do we encourage independence in our kids?

 “But when we ignore our children’s eagerness to participate when they are younger, they internalize the idea that contributing is unimportant and that they are helpless.
 They also begin to expect that things will be done for them.”

-4. Let your kid get around by herself as much as possible.
 Not only is fresh air, activity, and exercise good for children, but children learn confidence when they are allowed to go from place to place on their own.
-Honestly, some of the most magical moments of my elementary school years were those 15 to 20 minutes when I walked with my little brother.
+Honestly, some of the most magical moments of my elementary school years were those 15 to 20 minutes when I walked home with my little brother.
 We could choose to cut through the woods, running home through the trees.
 We could choose to take the road.
 We could chase each other and play tag all the way home.
 Most of the walk home was up a steep mountain, and we could run up the mountain without even needing to catch our breaths.

 What are ways that you teach your children to be responsible, helpful, and independent?
-How does your children’s sense of responsibility or level of helplessness compare to your own childhood experiences?
+How do we as parents participate in a culture of overcoming learned helplessness?